Meet at Pamplona station

 18 km / 11.1 mi

 Today we discover the beautiful Pyrenean Navarra walking through lovely towns and villages along the way.
 We will see many staples of the Camino, including the Pilgrim's Cross, which will mark the start of this great adventure.
 We will also see huge stones called "Pasos de Roldán" or Roldan's footprints, and the spectacular views of the Erro valley that we can enjoy from the top of "Alto de Erro."
+In the afternoon we will enjoy a guided visit in Pamplona.

 Night in Pamplona, Navarra.